SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/layout.md

 *BlLayoutCommonConstraints*, that contains these universal constraints."

-Each type of layout can further define its own specific constraints by creating a subclass of gtClass:BlLayoutConstraints.
+Each type of layout can further define its own specific constraints by creating a subclass of **BlLayoutConstraints**.

 As your element will always be the child of another element (including space root), layout constraint can always be defined.
 Constraints allows you to clearly defined the size and the position of your element withing its parent.